-To install the battery pack, follow the steps below and refer to Figures 4-3 back through 4-1.
+To install the battery pack, follow the steps below and refer to Figures 4-1 to 4-3.

-WARNING: The battery is a nickel metal hydride battery and should be replaced only by your dealer or by a Toshiba service representative.
+WARNING: The battery is a lithium ion battery and should be replaced only by your dealer or by a Toshiba service representative.
 The battery can explode if not properly replaced, used, handled, or disposed of.
 Dispose of the battery as required by local ordinances or regulations.
 Use only batteries recommended by Toshiba as replacements.